Nicholas Roerich

-Born in Saint Petersburg, to a well-to-do notary public Baltic German father and to a Russian mother, Roerich lived in various places in the world until his death in Naggar, Himachal Pradesh, India.
-Trained as an artist and a lawyer, his main interests were literature, philosophy, archaeology, and especially art.
+Born in Saint Petersburg to a well-to-do Baltic German father and a Russian mother, Roerich lived in various places until his death in Naggar, India.
+Trained as an artist and lawyer, his main interests were literature, philosophy, archaeology, and especially art.
 Roerich was a dedicated activist for the cause of preserving art and architecture during times of war.
-He was nominated several times to the longlist for the Nobel Peace Prize.
-The so-called Roerich Pact (for the protection of cultural objects) was signed into law by the United States and most other nations of the Pan-American Union in April 1935.
+He was nominated several times for the Nobel Peace Prize.
+The so-called Roerich Pact for the protection of cultural objects was signed into law by the United States and most other nations of the Pan-American Union in April 1935.